Kyriosity/dotNet-dev-ideas/WPF-MVVM/Guidelines.md

 ## WPF Converters

 ### Parametrization
-WPF brings the built-in [BooleanToVisibilityConverter](https://docs.microsoft.com/de-de/dotnet/api/system.windows.controls.booleantovisibilityconverter) in WPF.
+Along with other built-in converters WPF brings [BooleanToVisibilityConverter](https://docs.microsoft.com/de-de/dotnet/api/system.windows.controls.booleantovisibilityconverter).

-What if i'd like that not *true* but *false* visibility - shall i add a converter (usually prefixed *Inverted*) or a variable in ViewModel?
+What if i'd like that not *true* but *false* visibility.
+What if i need something out of eyes as Collapsed instead of Hidden?

-What if i'd like not to see as Collapsed instead of Hidden.
+ Shall i add converters (e.g. prefixed *Inverted*) or/and variables in ViewModel?
+Or there're could be a better solution:

 ```csharp
 public class BoolToVisibilityConverter : IValueConverter